 Organized Everest Base Camp Trek

-While you have many options, for some great treks with a reputable Nepal base local companies will be best and go directly to local people.
+While you have many options, some great treks with reputable Nepal base local companies will be best and go directly to local people.
 Guides have an incredible experience, porters are kind and friendly.
 14 days Everest Base Camp Trek with Nepal Spirit Adventure starting and ending in Kathmandu.
 You believe reviews are a very important resource deciding on an activity, more than happy customer gate great score reviews including local flights, trekking guides, porters and accommodation.

 For a more deluxe tour to Everest Base Camp, Everest luxury lodge trek with Nepal Spirit Adventure is also a 17 days itinerary, starts and ends in Kathmandu including flights, accommodation, and hiking in small groups with an English speaking guide inclusive 5-star hotel in Kathmandu and cultural heritage city sightseeing tour.

 If you are trekking season escape the crowds by hiking the more quiet way and experience unreal views of famous mountains such as K43, Taboche, Cholatse, Nuptse, and Everest.
 Climb the tough Gokyo Ri peak for spectacular panoramic views, check out this awesome 19-day trek itinerary, hiking to EBC Cho La Pass high trip with Nepal Spirit Adventure!

 For a complete cent by cent cost breakdown of our trek to Everest Base Camp.
 Cost of trekking to EBC 2021 | 2022 different ways in a nutshell.

 # Package trek for 14 days with all-inclusive $1490

 # 19 days Everest luxury lodge trek $2690

 # 12days Everest base camp helicopter $2,890 lifetime an experienced helicopter flight back to Kathmandu from Gorakhsep high altitude with super mountain sightseeing.